 Tips and Variations

-Omit the cheddar cheese and use about 1/3 cup of grated Parmesan in the sauce.
+Omit the cheddar cheese and use extra grated Parmesan in the sauce, if desired.